DashlinS/CodeWars/README.md

 # CodeWars
-Goal is to do at least 1 Code Wars Challenge A day and save them in this repository to track my progress!
+Goal is to try at least 1 Code Wars Challenge A day and save them in this repository to track my progress!

 ## What is Codewars.com?
 Codewars is where developers achieve code mastery through challenges.
 We train on "kata" in the dojo and gain ranks based on the amount completed.